 Lombok

 Lombok is a combination of life in the majority of Indonesia with a little slice of Bali tucked in.
-Like the rest of the country, the majority of Lombok is Muslim, so you will see this in schools and every day life.
+Like the rest of the country, the majority of Lombok is Muslim, so you will see this in schools and everyday life.
+It’s pretty relaxed in Lombok hostels and at the beach but ill-advised to hang out in town without some semblance of clothes on.

 However owing to it’s proximity to Bali, you will still find plenty of Hindu celebrations of the streets and temples tucked away in the forests.